101 Cooking For Two

 For complete step-by-step instructions, scroll down to the printable recipe card or keep reading for tips, flavor options, and serving ideas.

-• Use lean ground beef, turkey, or chicken: A simple panade (milk + breadcrumbs) keeps them moist without needing extra fat.
+• Use lean ground beef, turkey, or chicken: A simple panade (milk + breadcrumbs) keeps the patties moist without extra fat.
 Less fat also means less greasy drainage, which can affect texture.

 • Dice the onion small: Large chunks can cause the patties to fall apart or cook unevenly.